Travel Guide: Anchorage to Nabesna in the Summer

 The Skookum Creek Volcano is a volcanic center that has been heavily eroded.
 It was active between 3.2 million and 2 million years ago.
 7,125 feet (2,172 m) high at its highest point, the old shield volcano has been severely eroded.
 Its caldera is surrounded by a series of dacite and rhyolite domes.
 Mount Jarvis is a shield volcano.
 13,421 feet (4,091 m) high, with one or more indistinct summit calderas.
 It is covered with ice and erupted between 1.7 million and 1 million years ago.[46]
 Mount Blackburn is at 16,390 feet (5,000 m) the highest point in the Wrangells, the 12th highest peak in North America, and the oldest volcano in the range.
 It is a shield volcano with a filled caldera that was active between 4.2 million and 3.4 million years ago.
 Mount Blackburn is ice-covered and is the source of Kennicott Glacier and Nabesna Glacier, among others.[46]
 The Boomerang volcano is a very small shield volcano, only rising 3,949 feet (1,204 m).
 It is at least one million years old and is overlaid by deposits from Capital Mountain.*

--- Stop at NPS Ranger Station in Slana to pick up audio tour if not already downloaded from: https://www.nps.gov/wrst/learn/photosmultimedia/audio-tours.htm The ranger station is small, with a few interpretive items and usually friendly rangers, and an outhouse nearby.
+-- Stop at NPS Ranger Station in Slana or turn on the Nabesna Road audio tour downloaded from: https://www.nps.gov/wrst/learn/photosmultimedia/audio-tours.htm The ranger station is small, with a few interpretive items, friendly rangers, and an outhouse nearby.

---Enjoy a leisurely drive of the Nabesna Road (we're developing content to fill in around this text https://www.nps.gov/wrst/planyourvisit/nabesna-road-guide.htm ) with stops at waysides near miles 16 and 17 for a great view of a lake very reminiscent of (Wonder Lake and Denali) with Tanada Peaks and Mount Sanford instead; the wayside at mile 18 to view the geology of the Mentasta Mountains (outhouse).
+--Enjoy a leisurely drive of the Nabesna Road (more details https://www.nps.gov/wrst/planyourvisit/nabesna-road-guide.htm ) with stops at waysides near miles 16 and 17 for a great view of a lake very reminiscent of Wonder Lake and Denali, with Tanada Peaks and Mount Sanford instead; the wayside at mile 18 to view the geology of the Mentasta Mountains (picnic tables & outhouse).

 Trail Creek (approximately 1 mile from the lodge)

 Quick (or more leisurely depending on time table) "hike" (walk) and wildlife viewing at Twin Lake / Kendesnii campground.
-Kendesnii is the Ahtna name of Daisy Nicolai, an Athabaskan woman who had a spring camp with her children in the area for many years near the turn of the 19th-20th century.
-Much more info on the traditional uses of the land available if you're interested in talking about various points along the Nabesna Road in terms of indigenous and European cultures in the area.
+Kendesnii is the Ahtna name for Daisy Nicolai, an Athabaskan woman who had a spring camp with her children in the area for many years near the turn of the 19th-20th century.
+Much more info on the traditional uses of the land available if you're interested in talking about various points along the Nabesna Road in terms of human cultures in the area.

 Previous